overengineeredit/personal_site_v2/content/github/_index.md

 ## Local StarTrek RAG LLM Workflow (Python, ChromaDB, and Ollama)

 An experiment to learn how to use a RAG approach of enriching results from an locally running LLM with tailored content.
 Also gives an example of how to load in content into a vector db, ChromaDB.
+I've written up [more about the project](https://overengineeredit.medium.com/a-local-rag-on-a-raspi-439496796324) on Medium

 {{<
     github